 Where it is believed that a child has complex/serious needs or where there are child protection concerns, the Designated Safeguarding Lead (DSL) or Deputies will make a referral to Children's Social Care.
 In exceptional circumstances, such as in an emergency or a genuine concern that appropriate action hasn't been taken, any staff member can refer their concerns directly to Social Care however they should inform the Designated Safeguarding Lead (DSL) or Deputies as soon as possible.
-See Derby and Derbyshire Thresholds document">Thresholds document and Derby and Derbyshire Safeguarding Children procedures;">Derby and Derbyshire Safeguarding Children procedures; Making a referral to Children's Social Care chapter.
+See Derby and Derbyshire Thresholds document and Derby and Derbyshire Safeguarding Children procedures; Making a referral to Children's Social Care chapter.